hakuhami/gpt-rag/README.md

 # PromiseEval baseline method

 This repository is the baseline method, RAG through GPT-4o.
+> [!NOTE]
-Since the JSON structure differs for each language's dataset, branches are separated for each language.
+> Since the JSON structure differs for each language's dataset, branches are separated for each language.
+> The main branch is tailored to the Japanese dataset labels, but the parts that change according to the language are only "rag_model.py" (prompt part), "converter.py" (part specifying labels to be removed), and "evaluator.py".
+> Therefore, the structure of the program can be understood by looking at the main branch (all branches are almost the same).

 ("evaluator.py" is a validation evaluation script for checking and will not be used in production.)

 ## Program architecture